bwyan/100-days-of-code/log.md

 **Today's Progress**: I got the sidebar scrolling working well, and did a few minor styling tweaks (button sizes, margins, etc.)

 **Thoughts:** I've wrestled with a lot of different techniques for making fixed-height elements with scrollable content, but finally found one that works consistently.
+I also got my iPhone to connect to localhost, which makes testing way easier.
+If I only knew it was as easy as connecting to my computer's IP:3000.

 **Todo:**
 - [ ] Fix the landscape scrolling behavior (probably by setting the sidebar to `position: fixed` but making sure it's still visible).